-- Q26: What is the GST implication in a co-insurance or co-takaful arrangement (joint assumption of risk between various insurer/takaful operators) involving general insurance? - A26: The GST implication will depend on the billing arrangement among the coinsurer/co-takaful operators.
-If the Lead insurer/takaful operator (agent for the other co-insurer/co-takaful operators) bills the customer on behalf of the other co-insurer/takaful operator, he is required to charge and account for GST on the whole premium charged.
-The other co-insurer/takaful operator will in turn charge and account GST on their respective share on the premium and subsequently issue a tax invoice to the Lead.
+Q27: What is the GST implication in a co-insurance or co-takaful arrangement (joint assumption of risk between various insurers/takaful operators) involving general insurance?

+A27: The GST implication will depend on the billing arrangement among the co-insurers/co-takaful operators.
+If the Lead insurer or takaful operator (agent for the other co-insurers/co-takaful operators) bills the customer on behalf of the other co-insurer/co-takaful operator, he is required to charge and account for GST on the whole premium charged.
+The other co-insurer/co-takaful operator will in turn charge and account GST on their respective share on the premium and subsequently issue a tax invoice to the Lead.
 The Lead will then claim GST incurred as his input tax credit.

-Example 21: Lead insurer/takaful operator bills the customer
+Example 23: Lead insurer or takaful operator bills the customer